Taking Divorce Virtual: How a Michigan Collaborative Team Manages a Case in Colorado

 Another plus is that you can still see people’s reactions and responses, which is crucial for the mental health professional on our team.
 We can’t read the energy as we would in-person, but we can still see, really close up, each face.
 And, scheduling meetings is a breeze – no need to plan around drive time or calendar conflicts, especially during these times.

-- Pay attention; make sure you’re looking at the screen.
+Pay attention; make sure you are looking at the screen.
 People often get distracted during a video conference and might look to another screen, thus missing reactions and responses.

-- Choose a platform that you’re comfortable with.
-We use Zoom, but there’s also GoToMeeting, AnytimeMeetings and others.
+Choose a platform that you’re comfortable with.
+We use Zoom, but there is also GoToMeeting, AnytimeMeetings, and others.
 Choose one that offers the option of breakout rooms.

-- Especially if professionals are not in the same room, plan your pre-meeting and your after-meeting.
+Plan your pre-meeting and your after-meeting, especially if professionals are not in the same room.
 Planning is still very important.